-For population analysis, the 2011 Census figures will however be applied to the ZDM household count as per local municipality.
+For population analysis, the 2011 Census figures will however be applied to the ZDM household count as per local municipality since the 2016 Community Survey was not a full Census.
 A comparison table can be reviewed under Table A.6.3. below, showing household growth and population figures per local municipality.